 My kids had been pestering me from a long time to get them a pet but I was totally averse to this idea of having a pet at home as I knew that it would mean a lot of extra work for me.
 So each time they asked I kept eluding and postponing it.
-It was soon my son’s birthday so I asked him what he wanted he pleaded that he didn’t want any party, gifts or any celebration all he wanted was a pet animal.
-It was a very straight request that he put in front of me and I couldn’t evade it more.
-I tried to talk and explain to him about the responsibilities and the extra work that it would involve to care for a pet.
-But he pleaded that he would do anything to get a pet home.
+It was soon my son’s birthday so I asked him what he wanted, he pleaded that he didn’t want any party, gifts or any celebration all he wanted was a pet animal.
+It was a very straight request that he put forth and I couldn’t evade it anymore.
+I tried to talk and explain to him about the responsibilities, the extra work that it would involve to care for a pet but he begged he would do anything to get a pet home.
 So finally I gave in but the next question was which pet?
 Both my boys screamed that it had to be a dog!
-Being dog phobic myself I dreaded if I had just made a mistake I quickly told them that they had only two options either love birds or fish in an aquarium.
+Being dog phobic person I dreaded if I had just made a mistake, I quickly told them that they had only two options either Love birds or Fish in an aquarium.
 They negotiated hard for a dog but I wouldn’t budge.
 So finally they decided they would go with the birds as it involved some action and interaction for them.

 The following weekend we went to a pet shop to get the birds.
-The shop appeared as if it was customized for us, the shop was lined with a wall of aquariums with many colorful fishes of all shapes and sizes and on the other side were a splendid variety of chirpy birds twittering away to glory in their confined nests.
+The shop appeared as if it was customized for us, the shop was lined with a wall of aquariums with many colorful fishes of all shapes and sizes, on the other side were a splendid variety of chirpy birds twittering away to glory in their confined nests.
 The kids were excited and began deciding on the birds they would take home.
 My younger one tried his luck and checked if he could get both the fish and birds I signaled a strong no shaking my head hard.
-These love birds had to be taken in pairs a myth though it is better to give your bird some companion.
+These love birds had to be taken in pairs to give it some companion.
 So we decided to pick the ones that were sitting together.
 We got a beautiful green colored cage and four flamboyant inmates for it.
 They were quiet and scared as we drove home with our new family members.

 Summer had set in and the birds became the center of attention for the kids they would sit in front of the birds all day feeding millets and cilantro seeds.
 They called their friends and showed off their new avian friends with pride sometimes even put their fingers into the cage as a sign of dare-devilry and got bitten.
 The enthusiasm was high and curiosity got better off than digital addictions.
 We took turns to clean up and feed them.
 Although I personally didn’t like having any pet at home I must admit that watching these colorful buddies was very relaxing and soothing to the mind.
 I wondered what they might be communicating to each other when they tweeted yes quite literally tweeted.

 One morning I was teaching my son how to pull the tray and refill it with fresh water as we were replenishing the food the grey rogues of high rises ‘the pigeons’ appeared fluttering noisily and looking as if someone had encroached their space.
 These city lovers often flock into my balcony trying their luck to get some food.
 I instructed my son to shoo them off.
-But they were adamant and a gutsy lot who did not fear the small stature of my child and still stood there shamelessly with pleading eyes occasionally tilting their tiny heads crying this was racism! a clearly discriminative act of pampering the beauty and shooing off the ugly.
-I wondered why they were present so excessively howling everywhere but they seemed to counter question as to why there was only a ‘save tiger’ campaign when millions of their clan were butchered mercilessly and relished, what was so regal about those yellow black stripes that it got all the attention?
+But they were adamant and a gutsy lot who did not fear the small stature of my child and still stood there shamelessly with pleading eyes occasionally tilting their tiny heads as if to cry __ “This was racism”! a clearly discriminative act of pampering the beauty and shooing off the ugly.
+I wondered why they were present so excessively howling everywhere like old hags but they seemed to counter question as to why there was only a ‘save tiger’ campaign when millions of their clan were butchered mercilessly and relished, what was so regal about those yellow black stripes that it got all the attention?

-I said ‘son did you know if we were to free these birds they would be so happy and glee flying wherever the sky took them’?
+I told my son ‘did you know if we were to free these birds they would be so happy and glee flying wherever the sky took them’?
 Instantly he refused and reasoned out that they would be eaten by the eagles if released and said he did not want to part with them.
 I told him that we could be harming them by enclosing them in our polluted gadget-stricken world but he was adamant.
 I wanted him to understand gradually so I let go of the topic.

 Days passed by but the flock was still mourning and looked dull.
 Surprisingly one day my son suggested that the birds should be released as they would be much happier in their natural habitat.
 He had realized that cage was not the right place for the happy and fair survival of those birds.